Thanapon23/Credit-scoring-analysis/README.md

 ![image](https://github.com/Thanapon23/Credit-scoring-analysis/assets/128878040/011c2853-3a27-4ceb-a2e7-e94e96b09e5d)

-The results of the analysis can be discussed with relevant business stakeholders, and it represents a form of data-driven decision-making.
-This will help the business make precise decisions and have data that can be referenced.
+<big>The results of the analysis can be discussed with relevant business stakeholders, and it represents a form of data-driven decision-making.
+This will help the business make precise decisions and have data that can be referenced.</big>.